India's Golden Triangle

 - 100% financial protection.

 - 25,000+ trip reviews, with an average rating of 4.8 out of 5.

 - Read more reasons to book with Bookmundiless

 No additional cancellation fees apply for this India's Golden Triangle tour.
 You can cancel the tour up to 58 days prior departure and avoid paying the full amount, but your deposit paid is non-refundable.
 No refund applies for cancellations within 57 days of departure.Payment

-For any tour departures within 28 January 2023, full payment is required.
-For tours that depart later than 28 January 2023, a deposit of 400 USD is required to confirm the tour, and the remaining balance will be charged 57 days before trip departure.Travel Insurance
+For any tour departures within 28 May 2023, full payment is required.
+For tours that depart later than 28 May 2023, a deposit is required to confirm this tour, and the remaining balance will be charged 57 days before trip departure.Travel Insurance

 India's Golden Triangle tour requires that you have adequate and valid travel insurance covering medical and personal accidents, including repatriation costs and emergency evacuation.
 We recommend using World Nomads' travel insurance.Visa

 For this India's Golden Triangle tour getting the required visa(s) is the responsibility for each individual traveller, as visa requirements vary depending on your nationality.
 We recommend to check with your local embassies representing the countries that you are traveling to, as part of this itinerary.Is this trip right for you